 Juliette Pelletier is the Founder & Director of Juliette Solutions based in New York City.
-She has 20 years of experience working extensively for non-profits and in the arts in development/fundraising, events logistics and planning, marketing and public relations, audience development and exhibition coordination.
+She has 20 years of experience working extensively for non-profits and in the arts in development/fundraising, events logistics and planning, marketing and public relations, audience development, and exhibition coordination.

-Prior to this, she was the Director of Development at the Northeast Chapter of the Pulmonary Hypertension Association (PHA), raising funds for research, and awareness of a rare disease.
+Prior to this, Juliette was the Director of Development at the Northeast Chapter of the Pulmonary Hypertension Association (PHA), raising funds for research, and awareness of a rare disease.
 Since the Chapter's inception, Juliette and a team of three successfully grew the Chapter from the smaller target area of greater New York to a chapter servicing five states.
-Through fundraising events, including walks, galas and cultivation events, the Chapter achieved a continuous and dramatic increase in funds, constituents, volunteers, and sponsors.
+Through fundraising events, including walks, galas, and cultivation events, the Chapter achieved a continuous and dramatic increase in funds, constituents, volunteers, and sponsors.

 From July 2008 to January 2012, Ms. Pelletier was the Director of the Merton D. Simpson Gallery of Tribal and Modern Arts, renovating the gallery and spearheading the grand reopening event Encore featuring 50 years of Merton D. Simpson's creations and items from his Tribal arts collection.
-Under Juliette's direction, the gallery collaborated with museums, galleries, auction houses, and private collectors Internationally.
-Collaborations include exhibitions with Wilmer Jennings Gallery, the Studio Museum in Harlem, Hampton III Gallery in Greenville, SC, the Greenville Museum of Art and a significant acquisition of Mr. Simpson's painting from the Confrontation series by the Brooklyn Museum of Art.
+Under Juliette's direction, the gallery collaborated with museums, galleries, auction houses, and private collectors internationally.
+Collaborations include exhibitions with Wilmer Jennings Gallery, the Studio Museum in Harlem, Hampton III Gallery in Greenville, SC, the Greenville Museum of Art, and a significant acquisition of Mr. Simpson's painting from the Confrontation series by the Brooklyn Museum of Art.